yaoyiran/BLI-Reading-List/README.md

 # Bilingual Lexicon Induction Reading List
-An awesome reading list for Bilingual Lexicon Induction (BLI), also known as Word Translation, Bilingual Lexicon Extraction, Bilingual Dictionary Induction, and so forth, closely related to the topic of Cross-Lingual Word Embeddings (CLWEs).
-This list mainly includes works published after 2018. ***Frequently updated.
+This is a reading list for Bilingual Lexicon Induction (BLI), also known as Word Translation, Bilingual Lexicon Extraction, Bilingual Dictionary Induction, and so forth, closely related to the topic of Cross-Lingual Word Embeddings (CLWEs).
+The list mainly includes works published after 2018. ***Frequently updated.
 Pull requests and discussions are welcome!***

 # Most Frequently Used Baselines
 ### 1. Procrustes